commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 The project must align with the Sponsor’s mission to foster a diverse community to collaboratively create, maintain, and evolve open source libraries, tools, and frameworks.

 **Open Source License:**
-The project must produce, distribute, document, and improve software and/or documentation published under an Open Source Initiative (OSI) approved license.
+The project must produce, distribute, document, and improve software and/or documentation in accordance with the Foundation's [IP Policy][], which requires OSI-approved licenses for software.

 **Source Code:**
 Project code must be publicly accessible on any public code-hosting platform (like GitHub, GitLab, or BitBucket).